-The website / register is managed by unit G.4 of the Commission's Secretariat-General.
+The website / register is managed by unit C.4 of the Commission's Secretariat-General.

-The controller of the personal data is the Head of SG.G.4 Unit, Mr Mário Tenreiro.
+The controller of the personal data is the Head of SG.C.4 Unit, Ms Carmen Preising.

 As this online service collects and further processes personal data, Regulation (EC) 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data, is applicable.

 The Treaty of Lisbon introduced the citizens initiative providing that "not less than one million citizens who are nationals of a significant number of Member States may take the initiative of inviting the Commission, within the framework of its powers, to submit any appropriate proposal on matters where citizens consider that a legal act of the Union is required for the purpose of implementing the Treaties" (Article 11(4) of the Treaty on European Union).
 In accordance with Article 24 of the Treaty on the Functioning of the European Union, the European Parliament and the Council adopted a Regulation defining the procedures and conditions required for such a citizens initiative.